Change Search preferences in Safari on Mac

 In the Safari app on your Mac, use Search preferences to change how you search the web and how search results are presented.
 To change these preferences, choose Safari > Preferences, then click Search.

-Click the pop-up menu, then choose the search engine you want Safari to use for web searches.
+Choose the search engine you want Safari to use for web searches.

 Include search engine suggestions